 Osmos HD, by Hemisphere Games, made its jump to the Android Market in late January, and brought with it some insanely relaxing gameplay.
 It was previously available on computer and iDevices, so you may have played it before it became available on Android.
 However, if you haven't played it already, the concept is ridiculously simple, but oh-so awesome.

 Basically, you control a tiny little lifeform called a 'mote', and aim to consume or avoid being consumed by other 'motes.'
-It may sound odd, and way too simple to be fun, but that's just not the case.

 Some of you may have already played Osmos on your computer or on an iDevice, but this quirky little number by Hemisphere Games has finally hit the Android Market for more to enjoy.
 For those of you that have never heard of Osmos, it's a physics-based game that has such a simple concept it may leave you dumbfounded.
 Basically you control an organism, or 'mote', and aim to absorb other motes through osmosis (see what they did with the title there?).